soystargaze/Vitamin/README.md

 - `vitamin.module.*` - Grants permission to use all modules.
 - `vitamin.module.armor_trim` - Allows the use of the Armor Trim module.
 - `vitamin.module.auto_tool` - Allows the use of the Auto Tool module.
+- `vitamin.module.bone_meal_expansion` - Allows the use of the Bone Meal Expansion module.
 - `vitamin.module.carry_on` - Allows the use of the Carry On module.
 - `vitamin.module.crop_protection` - Allows the use of the Crop Protection module.
 - `vitamin.module.death_chest` - Allows the use of the Death Chest module.